Last updated on August 4th, 2022 at 08:51 pm

 Sometimes dry thunderstorms give rise to another natural phenomenon known as a dust storm.
 As we know, it is the law of nature that the hot air permanently resides on the top while the cooler air tends to plummet quickly to earth.

 This immediate shifting of cooler air towards the earth results in powerful winds that are not associated with the rain but cause dust storms.
-A common observation is that it can kick up the dust and other debris in the arid regions whenever the air lacks moisture.
+A common observation is that it can kick up dust and debris in arid regions whenever the air lacks moisture.
 So this is how dust storms come into being.

 What does it mean when it’s a dry thunderstorm?